-In October 2017, I performed a piece called Secrets of a Southern Goth as part of the fourth season of Place Talks, a series of lectures at the Prelinger Library based in location-oriented inquiry.
-Mine was a visual diary essay, a patchwork of memories, ephemera, comics, cartography, and research centered around my early years as an immigrant child in rural Mississippi, a land of fraught racial binary that I inhabited as a tertiary other.
+In October 2017, I performed a piece titled Secrets of a Southern Goth as part of the fourth season of Place Talks, a series of lectures at the Prelinger Library based in location-oriented inquiry.
+Secrets was a visual diary essay, a patchwork of memories, ephemera, comics, cartography, and research centered around my early years as an immigrant child in rural Mississippi, a land of fraught racial binary that I inhabited as a tertiary other.
 Using the lenses of haunting and ghosts, I attempted to examine, contextualize, and confront the layered histories and trauma that shaped my relationships with identity, death, spirituality, citizenship, and the persistent state of white supremacy in the United States.
 My work and writing around this topic is ongoing and evolving.

 A very small subset of slides from my Place Talk – there were 88 total!
 Personal and found photos, original illustrations, and maps of and from the places and hauntings I grew up in and around.